ferrous26/Salut/README.markdown

             # look at the delegate methods to find out what variables are given to the proc
             browser.delegates[:'netServiceBrowser:didFindService:moreComing:'] = Proc.new {
                 |sender, service, more|
-                if more
+                service.resolve # because we want to resolve them all! if more
                    NSLog('Not up to date yet')
                 else